 \subsection{Reconstruction of neutrino energy}

-Future long-baseline neutrino experiments will rely on their ability to map the energy dependence of the oscillation probability to measure oscillation mixing parameters and to test the validity of the three-flavor oscillation framework.
+Future long-baseline neutrino experiments will rely on their ability to map the energy dependence of the oscillation probability to measure oscillation mixing parameters and test the validity of the three-flavor oscillation framework.

-The oscillation probability is a non-trivial function of the \emph{true} neutrino energy and thus the problem of reconstructing the neutrino energy arises.
-Also, that some experiments seem to be less affected by rate-only systematics is largely due to their ability to exploit the differences in energy dependence of the various contributions to the error budget to control systematic uncertainties.
-There is a number of works~\cite{Lalakulich:2012hs,Martini:2012fa,Nieves:2012yz,Mosel:2013fxa} where it is shown that event rate distributions in reconstructed neutrino energy will change significantly based on the underlying interaction model.
-A conceptual laboratory is provided by quasi-elastic scattering, which due its relative simplicity and amenability to theoretical calculations also has been the focus of published studies.
-In a true quasi-elastic event for scattering from a neutron at rest there is a one-to-one correspondence between the charged lepton momentum and the incoming true neutrino energy
+The oscillation probability is a non-trivial function of the \emph{true} neutrino energy, and thus the problem of reconstructing the neutrino energy arises.
+Also, the fact that some experiments seem to be less affected by rate-only systematics is largely due to their ability to exploit the differences in energy dependence of the various contributions to the error budget to control systematic uncertainties.
+There are a number of works~\cite{Lalakulich:2012hs,Martini:2012fa,Nieves:2012yz,Mosel:2013fxa} where it is shown that event rate distributions in reconstructed neutrino energy will change significantly based on the underlying interaction model.
+A conceptual laboratory is provided by quasi-elastic scattering, which, due its relative simplicity and amenability to theoretical calculations, has been also the focus of many published studies.
+In a true quasi-elastic scattering event involving a neutron at rest there is a one-to-one correspondence between the charged lepton momentum and emission angle and the incoming true neutrino energy, given by